This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Choosing The Right Fertilizer for Spring

 Now that you know your soil’s type and pH, it’s time to fuel your garden for spring success.
-Start by checking NPK ratios—the numbers on fertilizer packaging.
-A balanced option, like 12-12-12, works great for most gardens, but flowering plants often need more phosphorus than nitrogen.
+Start by reading fertilizer labels—those three numbers show NPK ratios that tell you exactly what nutrients you’re getting.

 Best Spring Garden Fertilizer Recommendations